 Interfaces - Active interfaces are available for packet capture for the SD-WAN appliance.
 Select an interface or add interfaces from the drop-down list.
-At least one interface needs to be selected to trigger a packet capture.
+At least one interface must be selected to trigger a packet capture.

 The ability to run packet capture across all the interfaces at once helps to speed up the troubleshooting task.

 - Duration(seconds) – Duration (in seconds) for how long the data have to be captured.

 - Max # of packets to view - Maximum limit of packets to view in the packet capture result.